ChrisBuilds/terminaltexteffects/README.md

       --final-gradient-steps (int > 0) [(int > 0) ...]
                             Space separated, unquoted, list of the number of gradient steps to use.
 More steps will create a smoother and longer gradient animation. (default: (12,))
       --final-gradient-direction (diagonal, horizontal, vertical, center)
-                            Direction of the gradient for the final color. (default: Direction.CENTER) --binary-colors (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
+                            Direction of the final gradient. (default: Direction.CENTER) --binary-colors (XTerm [0-255] OR RGB Hex [000000-ffffff]) [(XTerm [0-255] OR RGB Hex [000000-ffffff]) ...]
                             Space separated, unquoted, list of colors for the binary characters.
 Character color is randomly assigned from this list. (default: ('044E29', '157e38', '45bf55', '95ed87'))
       --movement-speed (float > 0)